 As a chamber musician, Maxim won the 6th International Taneyev Chamber Ensembles Competition in Moscow and has worked with Henk Guittart of the Schoenberg Quartet and Alexander Bonduriansky of the Moscow Trio.

-His recordings have been broadcast by Italian TV channels TG2 RAY and TGVercelli and BBC Radio 3.
+Maxim has broadcast on Italian TV channels TG2 RAI and TGVercelli, and on BBC Radio 3.